charm-and-friends/tapioca/README.md

-# go-float-pbar
+# sprinkles
-Floating progress bar compatible with any loggers that you might use

-This package is des
+Sprinkle some dynamic elements with bubbletea.